-AMP NAME AND NUMBER NUMBER OF UNITS TO BE REMOVED EXPLANATION FOR REMOVAL None in 2021 n/a n/a 0 Total Public Housing Units to be Removed in the Plan Year iii.
-Planned New Project Based Vouchers
+AMP NAME AND NUMBER NUMBER OF UNITS TO BE REMOVED EXPLANATION FOR REMOVAL None in 2022 0 N/A TOTAL: Public Housing Units to be Removed in the Plan Year 0 iii.
+Planned New Project Based Vouchers iv.
+Planned Existing Project Based Vouchers